ILIAS-eLearning/ILIAS/templates/Guidelines_SCSS-Coding.md

 ### Guidelines

+* **Use existing tools whenever possible.** You MUST NOT write your own solution if a problem has already been solved by one of the existing tools.
+* If you write stylecode that solves a general problem, you SHOULD add it as a tool rather than as a part of a specific component.
 * **Tools MUST not generate CSS code** before being used on lower levels.
 * Tools MAY be used in various other sections in the SCSS.
 * You **SHOULD NOT create utility CSS classes.**